SiRong-github/COMP20008-Data-Science-Project/README.md

 # Subject
-This Data Science research project was done in a group of 4 for COMP20008 Elements of Data Processing
+This Data Science research project was done in a group of 4 for COMP20008 Elements of Data Processing of the University of Melbourne.

 # What to Run
 assignment2.py